Andromedids: Current activity

 Since the 19th century the Andromedids have faded so substantially that they are no longer generally visible to the naked eye, though some activity is still observable each year in mid-November given suitable detection equipment.
 In recent years, peak activity had been less than three meteors per hour, around November 9 to 14.
 Andromedid activity of November comes from the newest streams, while that of early December comes from the oldest.

-On December 4, 2011, six Canadian radar stations detected 50 meteors in an hour.
-The activity was likely from the 1649 stream.
-On December 8, 2013, Meteor specialist Peter Brown reported that the Canadian Meteor Orbit Radar had recorded an outburst from the Andromedid meteors in the past 24 hours.
+Canadian Meteor Orbit Radar (CMOR) data detected a spike of 30 meteors per hour on November 27, 2008.
+On December 4, 2011, six Canadian radar stations detected 50 meteors in an hour and the activity was likely from the 1649 stream.
+During the 2012 shower an inconspicuous maximum occurred on November 9.
+On December 8, 2013, Meteor specialist Peter Brown reported that the Canadian Meteor Orbit Radar had recorded an outburst from the Andromedid meteors around December 6.
 Scientists postulated a somewhat weaker return in 2018, but a yield of up to 200 meteors an hour in 2023.
-Canadian Meteor Orbit Radar (CMOR) data also detected a spike of 30 meteors per hour on November 27, 2008.

-During the 2012 shower an inconspicuous maximum occurred on November 9.